CumulusNetworks/docs/content/guides/production-ready-automation/Integration-Guide.md

 These main features of the Cumulus Production Ready Automation depend on each other to provide the fully operationalized automated data center:

 - **Base simulation**
 - **Automation providing Infrastructure as Code (IaC)** lets you store a coded version of your network configuration in a source code repository.
-Cumulus Networks Production Ready Automation uses Ansible as its automation engine.
-Our version of infrastructure as code are the Ansible best practices that include the use of roles, Jinja2 templates, and structured variable files.
+Cumulus Networks Production Ready Automation uses Ansible as its automation engine and applies Ansible best practices that include the use of roles, Jinja2 templates, and structured variable files.
 Complete Ansible configurations include playbooks, roles, templates, variables, and inventory.
 - **Continuous Integration and Continuous Deployment (CI/CD)** is based on the idea that you can make changes frequently and at any time of day.
-However, before you can integrate the changes for deployment into production, the whole network, with those changes, must pass testing to ensure that the change does not cause an unintended consequence.
+However, before you can integrate the changes for deployment into production, you must test to ensure that the change does not cause an unintended consequence.
 After testing passes and the change is integrated from the CI stage, you can carry out the CD stage automatically.
-For the network, this means changes that pass automated testing from CI can then be deployed automatically to the production environment.
+For the network, this means changes that you can deploy the changes that pass automated testing from CI automatically to the production environment.
 Automated CD is still uncommon for network operations.

    {{%notice note%}}